 English Lavender is a shrubby perennial from the genus Lavandula with the Latin name angustifolia meaning "narrow leaf".
 See the picture in header top left for an example of English Lavender in flower.
-Also known as Common Lavender or True Lavender.
+Also known as Common Lavender or True Lavender synonymous with Lavandula officinalis as it was previously known due its official medical designation and use.

 Right English Lavandula angustifolia image by H. Zell